Deck Repair VS Replacement Page

 Not Sure Whether to Repair or Replace Your Deck?

-Schedule a professional deck inspection to evaluate framing, footings, moisture damage, railing safety, structural stability, and long-term durability before investing in major repairs.
+Schedule a professional deck inspection to evaluate framing, footings, moisture damage, railing safety, and structural stability before investing in major repairs — and get an honest recommendation either way.